Project Archives

 Newspaper Clippings

 Before the internet, before social media, before cable news, unidentified objects in the sky made the newspaper.
-Local reporters wrote up what witnesses told them.
-Editors chose the headlines.
-Wire services carried the strangest stories across borders.
-What survives in these pages is the raw public record: how the press covered a phenomenon it could not explain.
+Local reporters wrote up what witnesses told them, editors chose the headlines, and wire services carried the strangest stories across borders.
+What survives in these pages is the raw public record.

-This collection draws from two primary sources.
-The first is Australia's Trove digital archive, operated by the National Library of Australia, which has digitised nearly two centuries of Australian newspaper coverage.
-The second is the UFO Newsclipping Service, compiled by Lucius Farish from 1969 to 2011, which tracked press reports from newspapers in more than 30 countries.
+This collection draws from two primary sources: Australia's Trove digital archive, operated by the National Library of Australia, and the UFO Newsclipping Service, compiled by Lucius Farish from 1969 to 2011, which tracked press reports from newspapers in more than 30 countries.

 Browse by Region